OpenMOOC/documentation/IdP_guide.rst

 How to create a self-signed cert
 --------------------------------

+SimpleSAMLphp requires a cert to work.
+If you haven't got one, you can create a self-signed cert and use it.

 In order to generate a self-signed cert you need openssl:

 .. code-block:: bash